lhark/ogaya/README.md

 # Ogaya

 Ogaya is an off-Google-account Youtube aggregator.
-It is designed as a backfire to Youtube's decision to remove GDATA/RSS support.
+It is designed as a backfire to Youtube's decision to "upgrade" [GDATA/RSS support](https://support.google.com/youtube/answer/6098135?hl=en).

 It is essentially HTTP parsers and some Python objects to manipulate Youtube channels and videos.